apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/service/composition/README.md

 ## Error Handling

 This example also demonstrates checking the response status, and handling unexpected status codes.
-Making a request with specific values of `userId` will trigger a `500 Internal Server Error` response from the appropriate backend
+Making a request with specific values of `simulateError` will trigger a `500 Internal Server Error` response from the appropriate backend
 service:
-- `recommendation_error`
+- `recommendation-service`
-- `metadata_error`
+- `metadata-service`
-- `user_error`
+- `user-service`
-- `rating_error`
+- `rating-service`

-The Gateway services implement a "fallback" for the Rating service only.
-Modifying [BackendsStarter](backends/BackendsStarter.java) to skip starting the Rating service can demonstrate this.
+The Gateway services implement a "fallback" for the Rating service only, which can be seen as `-1` ratings in the response.